 French toast - Avocado - Blueberries

-French toast is one of my husband’s favourite breakfast and he enjoys cooking it for Luca too.
+French toast is one of my husband's favorite breakfasts and he enjoys cooking it for Luca too.
 In case you are wondering, french toast is basically bread coated in egg and cooked in a frying pan (without oil).
 With some avocado and blueberries, french toast makes a delicious and really enjoyable breakfast for your little one.
-Avoid using overly processed white bread (sandwich bread), instead try using a whole grain brown bread or multi-cereal bread.
+Avoid using overly processed white bread (sandwich bread), instead, try using whole-grain brown bread or multi-cereal bread.

-Before giving blueberries to your toddler, mash them a bit with a fork to avoid choking hazard.
+Before giving blueberries to your toddler, mash them a bit with a fork to avoid choking hazards.